Help for CIOs and IT management

-- If your company is doing more automation, as we mentioned earlier, how well — if at all — does it work with your mainframes?
+- If your company is doing more automation, as we mentioned earlier, how well — if at all — does it work with the mainframes?

-- How can employees successfully and cost-effectively access mainframe-based content?
+- How can your workforce successfully and cost-effectively access mainframe-based content?

 - Does an answer to these questions require massive, expensive changes to the mainframes themselves?